TurkeyMcMac/anosmellya/README.md

 You can see the full list of traits that evolve by looking at `Animal::mutate` in `src/Animal.cpp`.
-The main evolving traits are the "smell affinities".
+The main evolving traits are the "smell affinities."
 A smell affinity has several parts.
 The main part is the "impulse," a 2D vector quantity.
 An animal looks at the four adjacent squares and determines a smell gradient.
 The impulse is rotated so that the smell gradient vector becomes the x-axis.
-The impulse is changed scaled based on several coefficients.
+The impulse is changed based on several coefficients.
 The coefficients correspond to all the smells on the current tile as well as the animal's amount of food.
 The coefficients are multiplied by their respective quantities then added to the magnitude of the impulse.
-The accelerated for a tick is the sum of all scaled impulses, normalized to a configurable amount.
+The acceleration for a tick is the sum of all scaled impulses, normalized to a configurable amount.
 There are smell affinities for each of the smells.
 There is also one where the input is the animal's velocity vector rather than a